cochoa0x1/advanced-lane/README.md

 ```

 ##### 3. Calculate an appropriate loss function and pass the data to an optimizer
 The model for the lines is quadratic ie Ay*2+B*y+C, and because the lines should be parallel at all y values they should have the same parameters and differ only by a translation.
-A fourth Paramter D was used to set the lane width and a loss function was defined as the MSE of each line summed together.
+A fourth parameter D was used to set the lane width and a loss function was defined as the MSE of each line summed together.
 This was passed to `scipy.optimize.minimize` using the L-BFGS-B solver to include optional bounds on the lane width etc.

 ```python
 def f(p):